huggingface/transformers/docs/source/parallelism.md

 One of the main features of DeepSpeed is ZeRO, which is a super-scalable extension of DP.
 It has already been discussed in [ZeRO Data Parallel](#zero-data-parallel).
 Normally it's a standalone feature that doesn't require PP or TP.
 But it can be combined with PP and TP.

-When ZeRO-DP is combined with PP (and optinally TP) it typically enables only ZeRO stage 1 (optimizer sharding).
+When ZeRO-DP is combined with PP (and optionally TP) it typically enables only ZeRO stage 1 (optimizer sharding).

 While it's theoretically possible to use ZeRO stage 2 (gradient sharding) with Pipeline Parallelism, it will have bad performance impacts.
 There would need to be an additional reduce-scatter collective for every micro-batch to aggregate the gradients before sharding, which adds a potentially significant communication overhead.
 By nature of Pipeline Parallelism, small micro-batches are used and instead the focus is on trying to balance arithmetic intensity (micro-batch size) with minimizing the Pipeline bubble (number of micro-batches).
 Therefore those communication costs are going to hurt.